a-poor/taro/README.md

 _created by Austin Poor_

-A library for rectangular data transformation in Python.
+A package for repeatable rectangular data transformations in Python.